Pioneers in Horticulture

 Our Hybrids

 Most of the pictured examples found here are plants actually grown at Aroidia Research.
 Many examples of our present accomplishments are not yet pictured on this site so as to avoid patentability issues.
 Seriously interested commercial parties are encouraged to contact us for more information on these newest developments.
-The Aroidia Research R & D facility is not open to the public.
-If you are interested in purchasing our plants, please visit Obtaining our plants and/or email us.
+The Aroidia R & D facility is not open to the public.
+If you are interested in purchasing plants, please visit Obtaining our plants and/or email us.

 What do we do for funding?